w3c/wai-curricula/content/designer/visual-design.md

 Explain how sufficient color contrast (contrast ratio in WCAG) is essential for people with disabilities to perceive, distinguish, and understand content.

 Describe how some people rely on color to understand and distinguish content.
 Explain that some people cannot perceive color well or at all.
-Discuss different ways to supplement information that is presented using color, such as using shapes and icons.
+Discuss different ways to supplement information presented using color, such as using shapes and icons.

 #### Learning Outcomes for Topic